Pat Grigadean

 Finally, hearing the fear in his little friend’s voice, Kanabi managed to speak one word: “Elephant.”

 To Punjab, the word was almost as frightening as the terrible sounds.
-Growing up in his small village, he had heard the tales the old folks would tell about elephants.
-How they were taller than five men standing one on top of the other and were wider than any house in the village.
+Growing up in his small village, he had heard the old folks tell stories about elephants.
+How they were taller than five men standing one on top of the other and they were wider than any house in the village.
 And the villagers spoke of the long trumpets the elephants carried in front of them.

 Punjab had always thought these tales were only fantastic stories to amuse a blind boy.
 But when he felt the earth start to shake under him and heard the trumpets, he wasn’t so sure.
 Then, hearing the pure terror in the voice of his brave friend Kanabi, he knew it must be true!
 Punjab was more frightened than he’d ever been in his life.

 He didn’t know what to do.
-And in the tiniest voice he said, “Kanabi.
+And in a tiny voice, he said, “Kanabi.
 Please.
 Help me.
 I’m scared.”

 Those words somehow gave Kanabi the courage to move.
 He began to walk slowly toward the beast.
 In his heart, Kanabi was still the same terrified cub who had shivered under a bush until the monster had finally gone away.